-Skeena's timber harvesting and road practices complied with Code requirements in all significant respects.
+The Kamloops SBFEP's timber harvesting and road practices complied with Forest Practices Code (Forest Practices Code of British Columbia Act and related regulations) requirements in all significant respects.

 The identified instances of non-compliance were relatively few in number and minor in nature; therefore, they were not considered worthy of reporting.